andrebask/thesis/10 - chapter5.md

     }
 ```

-2. the second using MethodHandles,
+2. the second version uses `MethodHandle`s, that were introduced in Java 7.
+A `MethodHandle` is a typed, directly executable reference to an underlying method, constructor or field:

 ```
     static Object fib_frame0_invoke(Object x, Object continue_value)